English (ENG)

 ENG 232.
 Women Writers.
 (3)

 Introduction to women's writing in English.
 Readings may include poetry, drama, fiction and non-fiction by women writers from various historical periods and national traditions.
 IC.
+PA-3B.
 PA-4B.
 CAS-B-LIT.

 Cross-listed with WGS 232.